This document is for candidates who are going to be interviewed on CoderPad.

 Customizing editor settings

-Click the Settings button in the lower-right corner to customize settings, such as code autocompletion for supported languages, bracket auto-closure, unique tab size, larger font size, lighter color theme, and to change your key bindings from normal to Vim or Emacs.
+Click the Settings button in the lower-right corner to customize settings, such as auto-close brackets for supported languages, bracket auto-closure, unique tab size, larger font size, lighter color theme, and to change your key bindings from normal to Vim or Emacs.

 Most settings are disabled by default.
 Changing your settings does not affect your interviewer’s settings.